hitonnie/Cisco-Packet-Tracer-101/README.md

 <H3>Implementing a access point into LAN</H3>
 <ul></ul>
 <img width="633" height="396" alt="7" src="https://github.com/user-attachments/assets/1cf1a7a4-097d-4664-abf6-2265269628de" />
-<p>The Lan has wireless devices and a switch connected to the access point, giving the computer a connect to it wired </p>
+<p>The Lan has wireless devices and a switch connected to the access point, giving the computers connection via straight though copper</p>